Alhawawreh/Deep-Stacked-Variational-Neural-Network/README.md

 You can use it to test what you like or need.

-If you would like to use this code, please cite this paper
+ this paper must be cited if the code is used or improved

-“Al-Hawawreh M, Sitnikova E. Industrial Internet of Things Based Ransomware Detection using Stacked Variational Neural Network.
+ "Industrial Internet of Things Based Ransomware Detection using Stacked Variational Neural Network".
-InProceedings of the 3rd International Conference on Big Data and Internet of Things 2019 Aug 22 (pp. 126-130).”

-For any query or help contact me at:  Munahawari1@gmail.com